Approved by the president

 April 25, 2018

-SUNY Oneonta and third parties that SUNY Oneonta authorizes to act on its behalf collect information from users who access suny.oneonta.edu (hereafter, the “SUNY Oneonta website”).
-The college analyzes such information to better understand how users interact with SUNY Oneonta content, to determine what information is of most and least interest to users, and to improve the utility of the material available on the SUNY Oneonta website.
-The college does not sell or share such information or use it for commercial marketing.
+SUNY Oneonta and third parties that SUNY Oneonta authorizes to act on its behalf (hereafter, "service providers") collect information from users who access suny.oneonta.edu (hereafter, the “SUNY Oneonta website”).
+The university analyzes such information to better understand how users interact with SUNY Oneonta content, to determine what information is of most and least interest to users, and to improve the utility of the material available on the SUNY Oneonta website.
+The university does not sell or share such information or use it for commercial marketing.
 Users may limit the collection of such information.

 Applicability of the Policy